metamot/opi5plus-lfs/README.md

     make stage0 2>&1 | tee 0.txt

 Both of stdout and stderr are in 0.txt and you can see the output.

+You can see the new dirs:

+1) "lfs-chroot" is initial dir for you can see "tmp" dir!
+2) "lfs-cross" - it's a direcory for where is initial croos-tools are here (installed).
+3) "pkg0" - here are cross-bld-tools **packages** locaced!

 ----